-Saving Energy and Curbing CO2 Emissions through Residential Power GenerationEnergy that can be directly collected in nature is primary energy, while energy such as electricity, generated through the use of primary energy, is secondary energy.
+Saving Energy and Curbing CO2 Emissions through Residential Power GenerationEnergy that can be directly collected in nature is called as primary energy, while energy such as electricity, generated through the use of primary energy, is defined as secondary energy.
 Properly assessing energy conservation and measures to fight global warming requires taking into account changes in primary as well as secondary energy.
-Since residential power generation takes place where electricity is also consumed, exhaust heat can be used for such purposes as heating water, which is not possible at thermal power stations.
+Since residential power generation takes place where electricity is also consumed, exhaust heat can be used for such purposes as heating water, which is not always possible at thermal power stations.

 Enepa app’s message window

-The ENE-FARM residential fuel cell CHP system
+ENE-FARM residential fuel cell CHP system

-For household use, Tokyo Gas proposes dual power generation, which combines solar photovoltaic power generation and the ENE-FARM, and the SOLAMO, which combines solar heating with the Eco-Joes highly efficient water heater.
-Each combination significantly reduces a household’s environmental impact and includes the kind of backup system required to actively utilize solar energy, which necessitates an unstable output of secondary energy.
+Active Utilization of Solar EnergyFor household use, Tokyo Gas proposes dual power generations, one of which combines solar photovoltaic power generation and the ENE-FARM, and the other is the SOLAMO and Eco-JOES, which combines solar heating and highly efficient water heater.
+Each combination significantly reduces a household’s environmental impact and works as a backup system required to actively utilize solar energy, to stabilize the fluctuated output of secondary energy.

 ■Dual Power Generation by Solar Power and the ENE-FARM